1944 Alabama Crimson Tide football team: Georgia

 After their victory over Kentucky, Alabama entered the weekly AP Poll for the first time during the season at the No. 19 position.
 Although the Crimson Tide led 7–0 at halftime, a pair of second half touchdowns gave the Bulldogs the 17–7 victory at Legion Field.
 Fred Grant scored the only Alabama points of the game with his five-yard touchdown run in the second quarter.
 Down by a touchdown, Charles Smith tied the game with his three-yard run in the third and Stan Nestorak scored the game-winning touchdown in the fourth with his three-yard run.
-The loss brought Alabama's all-time record against Georgia to 14–13–3.